arbuckle/mango/README.md

 The Django Debug Toolbar is handy for inspecting a template's query load in order to optimize the preparation of data.

 In addition to this, Javascript templates cannot be relied upon to render lists or dicts to strings in the same way that Python does.
-If your templates expose raw data structures as HTML, you will need to overload the toString method for both Array and Object in order to display this data correctly.
+If you want your templates to expose raw data structures as HTML, you will need to overload the toString method for both Array and Object in order to display this data correctly.
-    ```
+    ```javascript
     Array.prototype.toString = function() {
         var ret = '[';
         for (var i = 0; i < this.length; i ++) {